johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 ## Handler groups
-You can group your endpoints by using the `routes()` and `path()` methods. `routes()` creates a temporary static instance of Javalin so you can skip the `app.` prefix before your handlers:
+You can group your endpoints by using the `routes()` and `path()` methods. `routes()` creates a temporary static instance of Occurrent so you can skip the `app.` prefix before your handlers:
 {% capture java %}
 app.routes(() -> {
     path("users", () -> {